kiegroup/kie-wb-distributions/kie-eap-integration/kie-eap-integration-distributions/kie-eap-integration-brms/README.md

 * The BRMS statis modules layer (BRMS layer).

-* The BRMS web application artifact that runs over BRMS layer (kie-drools-wb-webapp).
+* The BRMS web application artifact that runs with BRMS layer (kie-drools-wb-webapp).

 Table of contents
 ------------------